 The selection panel will be made up of the Chief Conductor and Music Director of the Orchestre national d’ÎIe-de-France, Case Scaglione, the conductor who will lead the final concert, composer Chaya Czernowin who will be this year’s guest judge and mentor, composer Daniele Ghisi and a musician of the Orchestre national d’Île-de-France.

 Composers whose works have been shortlisted following the first round:

-- will receive an online master class with Isabel Mundry, composer and guest judge and mentor of this year’s award, an online work session with the soloist who will perform the shortlisted works and an online work session with the Orchestra’s musicians.
-Date to be set between December 2022 and April 2023.
+- will receive an online master class with Chaya Czernowin, composer and guest judge and mentor of this year’s award, and an online work session with the Orchestra’s musicians.
+Date to be set between December 2023 and April 2024.
 The master classes will take place on-line.

 - The full digital conductor’s score in pdf format,

 - The separate parts of the full score, in digital format.